Davod0/React-MUI-Vite-weblog-intro/README.md

-"This project is a simple weblog built with React, Vite.js, and MUI.
+This project is a simple weblog built with React, Vite.js, and MUI.
 The purpose of coding this project is to improve my skills in working with React and the MUI component library

 ---